AlpacaTunnel/alpaca-tunnel/wiki.md

     connected TCP connection will not be RST and there is no need to reconnect.

+#### 4. TCP optimization
+    I had a guess.
+If I delay the TCP ack on the tunnel receive point, the RTO on the TCP endpoint will grow larger.
+If I retrans the lost packet before this RTO, I may change the connection to a long fat tunnel and speed up the TCP.

+    But Google then published their BBR algorithm.
+It's really fast, and it don't sensitive to delay.
+    So I think there is no need to implement the TCP optimization again.
+Use BBR inside the tunnel.

-file path:
+#### 5. File path:

     Config file path choose order:

     1) if user specify the path with -C, this path will be used.
-2) if exe is located at `/usr/bin/`, config will be `/etc/alpaca-tunnel.json`.
+    2) if exe is located at `/usr/bin/`, config will be `/etc/alpaca-tunnel.d/config.json`.
-3) if exe is located at `/usr/local/bin/`, config will be `/usr/local/etc/alpaca-tunnel.json`.
+    3) if exe is located at `/usr/local/bin/`, config will be `/usr/local/etc/alpaca-tunnel.d/config.json`.
-4) config will be at the same path with exe file.
+    4) config will be at the relative path `./alpaca-tunnel.d/` to the exe file.

     Secret file path choose order:

     1) if user specify the path in json, this path will be used. if this path is a relative path, it's relative to the config json.
-2) Otherwise, the secret file MUST be located at the relative path `alpaca-tunnel.d/alpaca-secrets` to the config json, NOT with exe!
+    2) Otherwise, the secret file MUST be located at the relative path `./secrets` to the config json, NOT with exe!

-send signal to set valid/invalid of users send signal to reset timestamp

-Packet format:

-IP:UDP:ID:More:Type:Length:Timestamp:Sequence:F:Offset:Padding:ICV:IP_Packet:Padding:[More TLV]

-tunnel MTU: 2^11 = 2048
-11bit: Length
-16bit: ID = IP_addr % 65535
-16Byte: ICV = AES(header)
-ID 0 not used, ID 1 reserved by server.
-ID from 2 to 4095(16.255) reserved by middle servers and will not be NATed.

-Data Structure at Server:

-ID:PSK:valid:repeat:RTT:timestamp:sequence:remote_socket:TCP_dam

-tun1  tun2  tun3  tun4
-udptun
-port1 port2 port3 port4